DevynSouza/Auto-Registration/README.md

 ## Timer

-**IMPORTANT** : Make sure to run the timer program NOT at a whole of 10 such as 7AM or 7:10 or 7:20
+**IMPORTANT** : Make sure to run the timer program NOT at a whole of 10 such as 7AM or 7:10, 7:20, etc...
 				This program runs every 10 minutes so it could interfere with the automated program.
 				Please run this on something like xx:04,xx:05,xx:06,xx:07